znamazbayeva/study-nazarbayev-university/README.md

-There are assignments and projects done in my university.
+These are assignments and projects done in my university.

+Current courses:

+1. CSCI152 - Data Structures
+2. CSCI